NEUBIAS/training-resources/_modules/script_run.md

 figure: /figures/script_run.png
 figure_legend: Running a python script in the napari script editor plugin.

 activity_preface: |
   - Download a bioimage analysis script
   - Open the script
   - Run the script
-  - Roughly discuss the typical content of a programming script, such as:
+  - Discuss the typical content of a bioimage analysis script, such as:
-    - Language
+    - Programming language
     - Includes
     - Comments
     - Functions